 Google fonts are licensed for commercial use for free.
 Many fonts on your computer and the internet are not licensed for commercial use without buying a commercial license.
 Some of the Google fonts are not the highest quality or have limited styles, but there are over 600 fonts.
 It’s a good starting point for DIY logos.

-- Type your company name or product name in the "Preview Text" box.
+- Type your company name or product name.